-Appendix C to Report 19-078 9.
-HOW WILL THE RESULTS OF THE CONSULTATION AND THE RATIONALE OF THE FINAL DECISION BE COMMUNICATED TO ALL CONTRIBUTORS TO THE PROCESS?
-(Check all that apply) OTHER 10.
+Appendix C to Report 19-078

+9. HOW WILL THE RESULTS OF THE CONSULTATION AND THE RATIONALE OF THE FINAL DECISION BE COMMUNICATED TO ALL CONTRIBUTORS TO THE PROCESS?
+(Check all that apply) ↓ Email circulation ↓ School / principal communications / newsletter ↓ Letter distribution ↓ Website (schools and/or OCDSB sites) Letter of Transmittal to committee/Board Media reports Please describe: Other OTHER 10.
 ESTIMATED COSTS FOR THE CONSULTATION (i.e. advertising, facilities, translation, materials): Consultation costs will be managed within existing departmental budgets.
 Note that the consulting body bears responsibility for the costs of the consultation.
-11. EVALUATION: Please specify the method(s) you plan to use to assess the effectiveness and success of this consultation process. (e.g., outcomes/results, satisfaction of participants, debriefs, questionnaires/evaluation sheet collected from participants, peer review, school council meeting discussion with date, etc.)
+EVALUATION: Please specify the method(s) you plan to use to assess the effectiveness and success of this consultation process. (e.g., outcomes/results, satisfaction of participants, debriefs, questionnaires/evaluation sheet collected from participants, peer review, school council meeting discussion with date, etc.)